MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-migration-requirements.md

 - **Security requirements:** Clarify security requirements (such as allowed viewers, allowed editors, and any row-level security needs), including any exceptions to normal organizational security.
 Document any data sensitivity level, data privacy, or regulatory/compliance needs.
 - **Calculations, KPIs, and business rules:** Identify and document all calculations, KPIs, and business rules that are currently defined within the existing report so they can be aligned with the data requirements.
 - **Usability, layout, and cosmetic requirements:** Identify specific usability, layout, and cosmetic needs related to data visualizations, grouping and sorting requirements, and conditional visibility.
 Include any specific considerations related to mobile device delivery.
 - **Printing and exporting needs:** Determine whether there are any requirements specific to printing, exporting, or pixel-perfect layout.
 These needs will influence which type of report will be most suitable (such as a Power BI, Excel, or paginated report).
 Be aware that report consumers tend to place a lot of importance on how they've always done things, so don't be afraid to challenge their way of thinking.
-Be sure to talk in terms of "enhancements" rather than "change".
+Be sure to talk in terms of _enhancements_ rather than _change_.
 - **Risks or concerns:** Determine whether there are other technical or functional requirements for reports, as well as any risks or concerns regarding the information being presented in them.
 - **Open issues and backlog items:** Identify any future maintenance, known issues, or deferred requests to add to the backlog at this time.